The National in Dublin: UK tour dates, tickets, 3Arena start time, who is the support act?

 and live on Freeview channel 276

-Announced earlier in 2023, the run of shows will see them come to cities like Dublin, Leeds, Glasgow and London in the coming days.
-It will kick-off at the 3Arena in the Irish capital.
+Announced earlier in 2023, the run of shows has seen them come to cities like Dublin, Leeds and Glasgow so far.
+It kicked-off at the 3Arena in Dublin last week and finishes with back-to-back nights at Alexandra Palace.

 The tour comes following the release of the band's first album since 2019, First Two Pages of Frankenstein.
 Taylor Swift was among the guest artists who will featured on the release.

-Fans will be able to see The National at such venues as Alexandra Palace, OVO Hydro and First Direct Arena.
+Fans were able to see The National at such venues as Alexandra Palace, OVO Hydro and First Direct Arena on the tour.
 There will also be stops in Ireland as well as mainland Europe.

-Tickets will go on sale next week and there will be a presale available 48 hours prior.
+Tickets went on sale earlier this year and there was a presale available 48 hours prior.
 Here is all you need to know:

-When and where is The National's show in Dublin?
+When and where is The National's show in London?

-The doors will open at 6.30pm.
+The doors will open at 6.30pm on both nights and the concerts will begin at 7.30pm.
 The National are joined by special guest Soccer Mommy for the tour - and they will perform before the headliners take to the stage.

 During the U.S leg of the tour, The National's set typically began at 9pm local time.